 Finally, the Code requires the publication of the "banns."
-On three successive Sundays or feast days of obligation before your marriage is to be celebrated, your names are to be announced at the principal Mass, and the faithful are informed that they are gravely obligated to make known to the proper authorities any impediments or reasons why you should not be married.
-The banns must be published in the parish church of each place in which you dwell and, should you not be well known, in the parish church of each place where you have dwelt for longer than six months since reaching the age of puberty.
+On three successive Sundays or feast days of obligation before your marriage is to be celebrated, your names are to be announced at the principal Mass, and the faithful are informed that they are gravely obligated to Make known to the proper authorities any impediments or reasons why you should not be married.
+The banns must be published in the parish church of each place in which you dwell and, should you not be well known, in the parish church of each place is the proper than six months since reaching the age of puberty.

 The publication of the banns represents one further attempt to guarantee the validity of your marriage contract.
-Although you may foolishly believe that such protection is not required in your case, long experience has taught that the publication of the banns serves a useful purpose.
+Although you May foolishly believe that such protection is not required in your case, long experience has taught that the publication of the banns serves a useful purpose.
 Only the bishop can dispense from their publication for just and grave reasons.

-State Laws Regulating Marriage
+Staf-e Laws Regulating Marriage

 The laws of the state.
-Since marriage is the primary unit of human society, the state, in its office of protecting the common good, assumes the right to specify the civil law conditions for its inception.
+Since marriage is the primary unit of human society, the state, in its office of protecting the COMMON good, assumes the right to specify the civil law conditions for its inception.
 In the United States, the legislatures of the several states have laid down definite procedural requirements which must be complied with for entrance into marriage.
-This legislation differs considerably from state to state but it may be of some help to take an overall view of the principal laws which have been enacted.
+This legislation differs considerably from state to state but it May be of Some help to take an overall view of the principal laws which have been enacted.